artefactual/atom-docs/user-manual/administer/settings.rst

 Sort browser (anonymous)
 ------------------------

 :term:`Administrators <administrator>` can configure default sort order for the browse display as either, "alphabetic" or "last updated" for public users (e.g., not logged-in).
+"Last updated" will display records most recently added or edited at the top of the results, allowing users to explore what has changed.
+By default, the sort order is set to "Alphabetic" for anonymous (i.e. public) users.

 .. seealso::